MicrosoftLearning/mslearn-postgresql/Instructions/Labs/12-explore-azure-ai-extension.md

     RG_NAME=rg-learn-postgresql-ai-$REGION
     ```

     The final command randomly generates a password for the PostgreSQL admin login.
-Make sure you copy it to a safe place so that you can use it later to connect to your PostgreSQL flexible server.
+Copy it to a safe place to use later when connecting to your PostgreSQL flexible server.

     ```bash
     a=()
     for i in {a..z} {A..Z} {0..9};
         do
         a[$RANDOM]=$i
     done
     ADMIN_PASSWORD=$(IFS=; echo "${a[*]::18}")
     echo "Your randomly generated PostgreSQL admin user's password is:"